ABOUT “COACH P” – SAM PURYEAR

-Currently, Puryear serves as president of PURYEARGOLF.COM and Pure Swing Golf Solutions, LLC.
+Currently, Puryear serves as the Director of Golf of the Howard University Golf Program in Washington, DC and serves as the president of PURYEARGOLF.COM and Pure Swing Golf Solutions, LLC.
 Puryear is a progressive entrepreneur with an in-depth knowledge of collegiate and professional golf.
-With more than 20 years in the golf industry, his specialties include junior golf development for collegiate placement, motivational speaking, mentoring students and coaching.
+With more than 25 years in the golf industry, his specialties include junior golf development for collegiate placement, motivational speaking, mentoring students and coaching.
 He has extensive work in the non-profit industry specializing in fundraising, board development and organizational development.
 Puryear has worked extensively abroad with junior golfers and continues to work with golfers and their families in China, Taiwan, Dubai, Mexico and Uganda.
 He has helped to bring these players to the United States to play golf.

 With more than a two-decade career in the game of golf, Puryear has contributed to maximizing potential in the young people that he has worked with and is an advocate for education & professional growth.
 He found a niche in developing golfers and mentoring new coaches, directing junior golf clinics and camps, adult golf instruction and private corporate outings.
-Puryear is also a recurring facilitator and coach for Nike’s golf camps in the southeast region.
+Puryear is also a recurring facilitator and coach for collegiate camps and Nike golf camps around the country.

-Puryear’s coaching career has culminated in 1 national championship, 1 Big Ten Championship, 2 Coach of the Year honors, 2 Conference Carolina Titles and 2 South Atlantic Conference championships.
-More than 10 of Puryear’s former players have played in at least one professional golf event.
+Puryear’s coaching career has culminated in 1 national championship, 1 Big Ten Championship, 3 Coach of the Year honors, 1 PGA Works National Minority Championship, 1 MEAC Title, 2 Conference Carolina Titles and 2 South Atlantic Conference championships.
+More than 13 of Puryear’s former players have played in at least one professional golf event.

 In his professional life, Puryear’s coaching career began at Stanford University.
 Puryear took part in a process that saw the Cardinal jump from a No. 42 team ranking all the way to No. 1, according to Golfweek, the Nike Coaches Poll and Golfstat.
 In 2006, Stanford finished sixth at the Pac-10 Championships and tied for 14th at the NCAA West Regionals.
 One year later, Puryear helped the Stanford program reach a different level.
 The Cardinal won a school record seven tournaments and earned a No. 1 seed in the 2007 West Regional.
 At the NCAA Championship, Stanford captured the national title with a 12-stroke victory in Williamsburg, Va.
 In just two years at Stanford, Puryear recruited several top-ranked freshman, including Joseph Bramlett (2007 U.S. China Cup Team and 2007 Second-Team All-American) and Steve Ziegler (2007 Junior World Team).
 He also placed a heavy emphasis on player development as Rob Grube earned second-team All-America honors in 2007, after being an honorable mention selection the prior two seasons.
 In total, five Stanford student-athletes earned All-America accolades in 2007.
 After Puryear’s departure, his recruiting efforts continued to shine as the Cardinal finished 2nd and 5th in the next two seasons.